markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ![]({{ site.baseurl }}/blog/assets/postman/postman_settings.png)

 In Postman press `Send` to query the Twilio URL we added.
-Postman will display the returned JSON data in a readable format.
+Make sure the `Pretty` option under `Body` is selected and Postman will display the returned `JSON` output in a readable format.

 ![]({{ site.baseurl }}/blog/assets/postman/postman_sms_log.jpg)